 We had to make a choice between launching fast and learning as we went, or launching more slowly by improving our feature set while still in beta.
 Our customers effectively made that decision for us by adopting Hotjar ‘as-is’ quickly, forcing us to scale and put perfecting every part of Hotjar on the backburner.
 As David recalls,

 “Early on, you don’t see these problems coming.
 So at that stage, you say ‘Yeah, this is working.
 Okay, churn is not so good, but we’ll sort that out.’
 And then you start thinking ‘Okay, if we spend X more on acquisition, we get Y amount back, which means we can hire five more people, and that will make it easier to fix churn, right?’
 But then you get into this cycle of hiring and training which takes a lot of time.
 It took us two years to get the organization into position to fix the problem.”

 Which leads us to the third reason...

 Reason #3: They don’t get enough value and are frustrated by usability issues

-Third largest segment of churners were frustrated by usability issues and bugs which we haven’t solved yet.
+The third largest segment of churners was frustrated by usability issues and bugs which we haven’t solved yet.